 In my experience, about 1 in 5 founders resist paying potential customers for an interview.
 Their initial reaction is understandable and sounds something like this:

 “If I pay someone to talk to me, they'll agree to an interview just for the money.”

 It's plausible that a cash-based incentive could drive an interviewee to misrepresent who they are or their past experience.
-Also, if an interviewee is solely driven by a cash reward, they may arrive unprepared with insightful and actionable feedback.
+Also, if an interviewee is solely driven by a cash reward, they may arrive unprepared to provide insightful and actionable feedback.